MissKluck/undertale-api/README.md

 have different categories for different cards, fex three categories, where you have the same styling

 ![excalidraw image of how the cards are imagined](images/image.png)

+if possible in the far, far future, i would like to add a music player and connect it to each monsters theme - perhaps do it with sans first, along with his glitching megalovania can play, then see if i can connect it to the rest